dzekelid/repos/_listings/bitbucket/repositories-username-repo-slug-default-reviewers-target-username-put.md

 ---
 swagger: "2.0"
 info:
-  title: Bitbucket
+  title: Bitbucket Update Repositories Username Repo Slug Default Reviewers Target
-  description: Code against the Bitbucket API to automate simple tasks, embed Bitbucket
-    data into your own site, build mobile or desktop apps, or even add custom UI add-ons into Bitbucket itself using the Connect framework.
+    Username
+  description: |-
+    Adds the specified user to the repository's list of default reviewers.

+    This method is idempotent.
+Adding a user a second time has no effect.
   termsOfService: https://www.atlassian.com/legal/customer-agreement
   contact:
     name: Bitbucket Support